Nirusaki-Malaal/video-encoder/README.md

 - `docker build` → create image
 - `docker run` → run app

+if you want to run it without dockerfile then install install.sh then requirements.txt and then use start.sh

 ### Made with ❤️, 🦾, and way too much caffeine by [Nirusaki]
 I have fixed Everything one in for all